 Specialized Theological Education

-Two training centers are available for Hispanic/ Latino’s Pastors: Garrett – Evangelical Theological Seminary at Evanston, Illinois and Perkins School of Theology at Dallas, Texas.
+There are two training centers available for Hispanic and Latino Pastors in the United States: Garrett–Evangelical Theological Seminary in Evanston, Illinois and Perkins School of Theology in Dallas.
 Through these sites, resources are concentrated to prepare, equip and form our clergy to work with a diverse community.
-Both Schools offer English and Spanish Licensing schools for Pastors who are limited in English.
-Perkins will offer a Portuguese Licensing School 2015.
+Both schools offer English and Spanish licensing schools for pastors who are limited in English.

 - Brief History of the Methodist Movement

 - Political Structure and Mission of The United Methodist Church

 - Methodist Theology and Doctrine

 There are four United Methodist Ethnic Centers that offer specialized theological training: